artineering-io/flair-docs/flair/materials/flair-shader.md

 </figure>

 ### Normal Map
-_Normal Map_ is an image which contains the normal inclination deviations of the surface in the red and green channels.
-This texture is used to add geometric detail through normal modulations.
+_Normal Map_ is a texture which contains normal inclination deviations of the surface in the red and green channels, adding geometric detail without using polygons.
+Click on the checkerboard icon to select a texture.

-#### Normal Map File
-Specifies the file path to the _Normal Map_.
-The path can be absolute or relative to the project root directory.

-#### Bump Depth
+### Bump Depth
 Defines the intensity of the normal inclinations in the [_Normal Map_](#normal-map).
 <figure>
     <video autoplay loop muted playsinline style="width:200px">